kolodny/webwork/README.md

 alert("Since webworkers are async this should happen first.\nThe callbacks may fire in any order");
 ```

-The astute may realize that they can access the `e` variable inside the callback
+The astute may realize that they can access the `event` variable inside the callback